timmoti/beautiful-jekyll/aboutme.md

 Oh, and may the force be with you.

-P.S: If you're wondering, yes those are my initials in the little round box up top which also resembles a 'Pi' symbol.
-Pretty cool, at least according to me.
+P.S: In case you're wondering, yes those are my initials in the little round box up top which also resembles a 'Pi' symbol.
+Pretty cool, at least that's what I think.

+P.P.S: I thought the title of data connoisseur felt befitting for a blog where I appreciate the finer points and data and go through its subtleties.
+Also, the domain was available!